-- well-defined - only what is necessary - presented in a form that is clear and easy to understand - coordinated between agencies to reduce duplication (subject to any restrictions on sharing information, such as under the PPIP Act).
+- presented in a form that is clear and easy to understand - coordinated between agencies to reduce duplication (subject to any restrictions on sharing information, such as under the PPIP Act).

 A grantee's responsibilities to collect and share data should be clearly defined.
 Officials should establish performance measures for acquittal and evaluation and specify them in grant guidelines and agreements.
 Progress reports against agreed performance measures or milestones, or site visits by officials, may help to track progress, outcomes and benefits.